AdobeDocs/adobeio-runtime/getting-started/activations.md

 # Retrieve Action Invocation Results

-Every time an action is executed, an activation record is created.
 The activation record contains information that helps you understand what happened: activation ID (the unique indentifier), namespace and action name, logs (if any), response (a dictionary that contains the status, success, and result).

 ## Activations TTL